usnistgov/fipy/documentation/glossary.rst

    mpi4py
-      MPI for Python provides bindings of the Message Passing Interface (:ref:`MPI`) standard for the Python programming language, allowing any Python program to exploit multiple processors.
+      MPI for Python provides bindings of the Message Passing Interface (:term:`MPI`) standard for the Python programming language, allowing any Python program to exploit multiple processors.
 For :ref:`PARALLEL`, :term:`FiPy` requires :mod:`mpi4py`, in addition to :term:`PETSc` or :term:`Trilinos`.
 See